M60 recoilless gun

 The M60 recoilless gun is an 82-mm antitank recoilless gun developed in the former Yugoslavia.
-It entered service with the Yugoslav People's Army in the 1960s.
+It entered service with the Yugoslav People's Army during the 1960s.

 Description

+The M60 is similar to the Soviet B-10, but longer, heavier, and with a superior effective range.
+It can be manhandled by its crew or towed by a light truck.
+It can also be broken down for transport by the crew or by mule.

 The M60 is mounted on a towing carriage with wheels for transport and firing.
 Aiming is done with an optical sight.
+The recoilless rifle resembles that of American counterparts.
 Ammunition for the M60 includes two fin-stabilized high-explosive anti-tank (HEAT) rounds.
 The first HEAT projectile for the M60 had an effective range of 500 meters.
 The second was an improved version that used a rocket booster to increase the effective range to 1,000 meters.

 The maximum range of the piece is 4,700 meters.
 Direct fire is limited to 1,500 meters against stationary targets and 1,000 meters against moving targets.
 The M60 is credited with a 220mm penetration of armor with its HEAT round.

+History

+The M60 was used by virtually all pro and anti-Serb factions during the Bosnian War, including the Yugoslav Army, the Croatian Army, the Army of the Republic of Bosnia and Herzegovina, the Army of Republika Srpska, the Croatian Defence Council, and the Serbian Army of Krajina.